 - Agreement to share information with you about the person you care for, with their consent

-- If the person you care for no longer has capacity or is unable to give consent, the practice will still share information with you if you have a Lasting Power of Attorney for Health and Welfare for that person (proof of this is usually required)
+- If the person you care for no longer has the capacity to or is unable to give consent, the practice will still share information with you if you have a Lasting Power of Attorney for Health and Welfare for that person (proof of this is usually required)

 Patient Reference Groups: